Mockers

 Column-by-Column Operation: Mockers function on individual columns.
 At this point, they can't be used to preserve logical relationships across multiple columns.

-Automatically Cutoff Values: The Syntho platform automatically cuts off generated mock string/text values based on the data type's supported length.
-For example, a mocker applied on an NVARCHAR(5) column, will cutoff all values beyond the first 5 characters of the string.
+Automatically Cutoff Values: The Syntho platform automatically cuts off generated mock text values based on the data type's supported length.
+For example, a mocker applied on an NVARCHAR(5) column, will cutoff all values beyond the first 5 characters of the text.

 Automatically Clip Values: The Syntho platform automatically clips numerical values that exceed the maximum or minimum size, to the largest or smallest value supported by the data type, respectively.